Caedilla/RUF/README.md

 # Classic Support
 ### oUF
 **RUF** supports Classic, but requires my modified version of oUF to function.
 This is included with RUF on Curseforge automatically.
 As such, you should ensure that you do not have oUF installed separately as it's own addon.
 (This doesn't matter for Live users, only Classic users)

-### RealMobHealth
-**RUF** works with [RealMobHealth](https://www.curseforge.com/wow/addons/real-mob-health) in classic to try and estimate an enemy unit's actual health.
-If you want show actual health instead of only percentages for enemy units, all you need to do is download RealMobHealth.

 ### LibClassicDurations
 Buffs & Debuffs do not return information about their duration in classic, so **RUF** uses [LibClassicDurations](https://www.curseforge.com/wow/addons/libclassicdurations) in Classic to provide this information.
 It's included with RUF when you download it from Curseforge and works automatically.
 If you want to see numbers on RUF's buffs or debuffs, you'll want to grab [OmniCC](https://www.curseforge.com/wow/addons/omni-cc) or [TullaCC](https://www.curseforge.com/wow/addons/tullacc) as well.